ChrisWhealy/geonames_hana/README.md

 In order to implement this server, you will need:

-1. A HANA instance.
+1. **A HANA instance**
     A productive HANA instance is preferable, but a trial HANA instance will suffice.

+1. **An HDI container**
-1. An HDI container - the default name for this container being `geonames-hdi`.
-    Its fine to use a different HDI container name, but you must then change the name `geonames-hdi` where it appears in lines 21 and 23 of `mta.yaml`
+    The default name for this container is `geonames-hdi` but if necessary, you change it by editing lines 21 and 23 of [`mta.yaml`](./mta.yaml)

-1. Access to SAP Web IDE Full-Stack.
-Web IDE must be configured to connect to the Cloud Foundry account in which the above HDI Container lives
+1. **Access to SAP Web IDE Full-Stack**
+    Web IDE Full-stack must be configured to connect to the Cloud Foundry account in which the above HDI Container lives

 [Top](#user-content-top)